 - Treatment is a choice between waiting and surgery.
 It can be open surgery or laparoscopic surgery (without incisions).

-While medical attention is always advised, there are several natural remedies that have gained popularity as well as some lifestyle changes that can reduce the risk of developing hernia.
+While medical attention is always advised, there are several natural remedies that have gained popularity as well as some lifestyle changes that can reduce the risk of developing a hernia.

 Top 10 natural remedies to treat hernia without surgery